CUNY-NYSIEB Ambassador: Gladys Aponte(Dual Language Bilingual Education Teacher)

 - Model: Self-contained

-- Language Use: In addition to having designated times for students to practice English and Spanish, Gladys designed separate, “transformational translanguaging spaces” in her classroom.
+- Language Use: In addition to having designated times (alternating days) for students to practice English and Spanish, Gladys designed separate, “transformational translanguaging spaces” in her classroom.

 See a Lesson in Action

-When it was time to learn author’s craft — an important 4th grade Common Core standard — students’ bilingualism became an important tool for learning in Gladys’ classroom.
-From the beginning of the school year, Gladys highlighted the fact that authors translanguage deliberately.
-During read alouds and reading lessons, the class stopped to contemplate why an author may have translanguaged and to talk about the effects specific translanguaging moves have on readers.
-Gladys regularly modeled deliberate translanguaging herself, and her students reflected on their own translanguaging as 4th grade multilingual authors.
+When it was time to focus on author’s craft — an important 4th grade learning standard — Gladys centered students’ multilingualism as a lens for learning.
+From the beginning of the school year, Gladys highlighted the many ways and reasons individuals translanguage.
+During read alouds and reading lessons, the class stopped to consider why an author may have translanguaged, and to talk about the effects specific translanguaging moves can have on readers.
+Gladys regularly modeled and explained her own translanguaging, and she made space for students to practice and reflect on their own agentive fluid language practices as 4th grade multilingual authors.

-Below, you will see video clips from a lesson in Gladys’ author’s purpose unit, where the class analyzed several texts they had read throughout the year, as well as their own writing pieces to create a list of reasons why bilingual authors translanguage.
-Gladys told her students that the lesson would be in both English and Spanish, and encouraged them to translanguage freely.
+Below, you will see video clips from a lesson in Gladys’s unit on author’s purpose, in which the class analyzed several texts they had read throughout the year, including their own writing pieces, and created a list of reasons authors translanguage.
+Gladys told her students that the lesson would be in both English and Spanish, and she encouraged them to translanguage freely.

 Content Objective: Students demonstrate an understanding of the various reasons authors choose to translanguage by analyzing the effects of specific translanguaging word choices.

-Language Objective: Students justify authors’ translanguaging choices by listing and explaining the reasons specific word choices may have been made.
+Language Objective: Students explain authors’ translanguaging by listing the possible reasons for specific word choices.

-Translanguaging Objective: In order to understand why an author chose to translanguage at a specific moment, students use their entire linguistic repertoire to compare and contrast the meaning and effects of the word in English and in Spanish.
+Translanguaging Objective: In order to understand why an author chose to translanguage at a specific moment, students use their entire linguistic repertoires to compare and contrast the meanings and effects of phrases in English and in Spanish.

 Modeling: Why Julia Alvarez uses buen provecho?

-In this clip of the lesson, Gladys models how students are to achieve the lesson’s objectives.
+In this clip of the lesson, Gladys models how students may approach the lesson’s objectives.
 She models curiosity and inquiry about the possible reasons Julia Alvarez may have chosen to include the Spanish phrase buen provecho in the book “How Tía Lola Came to (Visit) Stay.”
 She elicits responses from students, emphasizing that one specific example of translanguaging can have more than one effect.

 Guided Practice: Why Julia Alvarez uses Tiguerito

 In this part of the lesson, Gladys guides students in analyzing the effects of the Spanish phrase tiguerito in Alvarez’s book.
-As students turn-and-talk, Gladys writes some of the reasons that she hears on the chart.
-After sharing other reasons they discussed with their partners, students go work in groups to analyze a variety of other texts (books of bilingual authors, biographies and other pieces that they have written).
-These are examples of the handout that the students filled out when analyzing different texts:
+As students turn-and-talk, Gladys adds some of the reasons that she hears to the chart.
+After sharing some of the other reasons discussed with their partners, students work in groups to analyze a variety of other texts (texts by bilingual authors, biographies, and other pieces that students had written themselves).
+These are examples of the handout that students completed when analyzing different texts:

 Clip 3: Wrap-up: Sharing two examples from students’ work

-After groups shared their findings and contributed reasons to the list on the chart, Gladys wraps up the activity by pointing out examples from two working groups (one analyzed a student-written biography of César Chavez and another group of a student-written biography of Hellen Kelly).
-Finally, she reminds the class that they can refer to the chart they brainstormed to help them make deliberate word choices in their future writing pieces.
-This is a picture of the full brainstorm of why authors translanguage.
+After groups shared their findings and contributed reasons to the list on the chart, Gladys wraps up the activity by pointing out examples from two of the groups (one analyzed a student-written biography of César Chavez and another a student-written biography of Helen Keller).
+Finally, she reminds the class that they can refer to the chart they brainstormed together to guide them in making deliberate word choices in their future writing pieces.
+The chart below is t is a picture of the full brainstorm of why authors translanguage.